Might & Magic Heroes VII

-Might & Magic Heroes VII is a turn-based strategy game in the Heroes of Might and Magic series.
+Might & Magic Heroes VII is a 2015 turn-based strategy game in the Heroes of Might and Magic series.
 Like the other games in the series, players control leaders with magical abilities termed as "heroes", who recruit a variety of forces from strongholds.
 The heroes and their armies battle the opponents, who also use heroes to lead their forces.
 It features a campaign series of levels, standalone and multiplayer scenarios.

 In 2016, the downloadable content Lost Tales of Axeoth was released.
-On August 4, 2016 Trial by Fire was released, featuring two new campaigns, a new faction (fortress) and many gameplay improvements available for all owners of the main game as well.
+On August 4, 2016 Trial by Fire was released, featuring two new campaigns, a new faction (Fortress) and many gameplay improvements available for all owners of the main game as well.
 However, the expansion itself is sold as a standalone.
 Along with the expansion the game was updated to feature Denuvo DRM (since version 2.0).
 While all versions of MMH7 include a random map generator in the map editor, the Trial by Fire expansion added an in-game random map generator (which can also be used in other version of MMH7).

-Two months after the release of the last expansion Ubisoft announced that further game development was halted which left many critical bugs unresolved.
+Two months after the release of the last expansion, Ubisoft announced that further game development was halted.